Here are some sentences I would love never to hear uttered at a race again:

 “Racing makes me so tense I either want to throw up or poop.
 Maybe both.”

-Pick a goal, like trying to do a proper remount every time, trying out the scary feature at least once, catching one person ahead of you and focus on THAT instead of worrying about letting others or yourself down.
+Pick a goal, like trying to do a proper remount every time, trying out the scary feature at least once, or catching one person ahead of you and focus on THAT instead of worrying about letting others or yourself down.
 If you give it your best shot, you won’t let anyone down and you’ll feel awesome about your effort, no matter where you finish!

 (While this post might seem obscenely long, it has everything you could want: a thrilling race report, beautiful views, an objective review of the race organization, AND personal introspection!)